 As a little girl, your mother yelled at you to cross your legs or to sit like a girl every time you sat with your legs apart.
 Now, as a woman, you subconsciously take up as little space as possible.
-When he manspreads and asserts his presence, you put your knees together and shrink back, give in to the power play.
+When the man spreads and asserts his presence, you put your knees together and shrink back, giving in to the power play.

 It Is Good For Your Career